Rollomonadia

 Rollomonadia is a group of single-celled flagellates.
 It contains a small group of heterotrophic flagellates known as katablepharids, as well as the abundant cryptomonads (=cryptophytes), which comprise the heterotrophic Goniomonadea and the photosynthetic Cryptophyceae.
-Together with Palpitomonas and the Endohelea heliozoans, they compose the phylum Cryptista.
+Together with Palpitomonas and the Endohelea heliozoans, they compose the Cryptista.
+Members of this clade are distinguished from other Cryptista by the presence of specialized extrusomes known as ejectisomes.